grisuno/strass_strassen/paper/algorithmic_invariance.md

 | strassen_float64 | 87.2% | 60.5% | 6.2% | 0.0% |
 | strassen_grokked_weights | 100% | 59.6% | 3.0% | 0.0% |

-**Finding:** All models collapse to 0% success for σ ≥ 0.001.
+**Finding:** All models collapse to 0% success for σ ≥ 0.001 when noise is added to trained weights.
 The discrete basin is extremely narrow, confirming that algorithmic solutions occupy tight regions in weight space.

 ### H.3 Experiment 3: Prospective κ Prediction